mariamrf/py-lambda-action/README.md

 [![GitHubActions](https://img.shields.io/badge/listed%20on-GitHubActions-blue.svg)](https://github-actions.netlify.com/py-lambda)

 A GitHub Action to deploy AWS Lambda functions written in Python with their dependencies in a separate layer.
-For now, only works with Python 3.11.
+Works with Python versions 3.8, 3.9, 3.10, 3.11.

 ## Use
 Deploys everything in the repo as code to the Lambda function, and installs/zips/deploys the dependencies as a separate layer the function can then immediately use.